LauraW-code/Le-palais-du-kebab/README.md

 # Le Palais du Kebab

-This project was my first collaborative project during the web developper course with Wild COde School.
+This project was my first collaborative project during the web developper course with Wild Code School.

 Its goal was to create a showcase website for a restaurant, to learn the ropes of HTML and CSS, and start to include a bit of PHP.